Skip to Main Content

 Legal Research AI

-Lexis+ AI is a supplemental tool that can be used as an efficient starting point for research and drafting.
-Unlike public AI tools such as ChatGPT, Lexis+ AI is grounded in trusted, authoritative content and provides hallucination-free legal citations all from within Lexis' own database.
+Lexis+ AI Legal Assistant is a supplemental tool that can be used as a starting point for research and drafting.
+Unlike public AI tools, such as ChatGPT, Lexis+ AI Legal Assistant is grounded in trusted, authoritative content.
+Lexis AI also provides legal citations from the Lexis database with every AI response.
 At this time not all of Lexis' database is accessible to the AI tool.
-Therefore, it can be a good starting point for research, but will need to be supplemented with traditional research.
+Therefore, it can be a good starting point for research but will need to be supplemented with traditional research.

 What can Lexis+ AI do?